GitLab CI/CD - Hands-On Lab: Job Policy Patterns

 Review the rules specified in the deploy review’s

-).A variable used with an if keyword on its own is checking if said variable has any value associated with it.
+rulessection.
+It will only run when A) The branch name (represented by$CI_COMMIT_REF_NAME) is not equal tomain, and B) there is no tag on the branch (represented by$CI_COMMIT_TAG).A variable used with an if keyword on its own is checking if said variable has any value associated with it.
 If it has any value, regardless of what that value is, the statement is true.
 This includes values that would be considered false in other programming languages, such as

-.
+False.
 If there is no value, the statement is false.
 A variable with whitespace as its value is considered false as well. -

 Create a new branch by clicking on

-Code > Branches
+Code > Branches. -

 Click the New branch button.